-GMG along with support of HSS hire we’re very proud and honoured to be able to supply portable power for the annual Byte Night sleep out.
+GMG along with the support of HSS hire were proud and honoured to be able to supply portable power for the annual Byte Night sleep out.

-Action for Children want every child to have a safe and happy childhood, but sadly too many young people are falling into homelessness which leaves lasting scars on their mental health, education and relationships with friends and family.
-Our critical work with vulnerable young people and families helps prevent the tragedy of homelessness by tackling the issues that can lead to young people ending up without a roof over their heads.
-From individual support for teenagers to working with families facing difficulties, our frontline services can prevent problems from spiralling out of control and keep children and young people safe and cared for.
+Action for Children want every child to have a safe and happy childhood but too many young people are falling into homelessness, which leaves lasting scars on their mental health, education and relationships with friends and family.

 Everyone at team GMG would like to congratulate all that took part and thank Action for Children for helping young people all over the UK.
-We look forward too many more years supporting the vital work that Action for Children team deliver.
+We look forward too many more years supporting the vital work that Action for Children team deliver.< back